openjs-foundation/cross-project-council/governance/GITHUB_ORG_MANAGEMENT_POLICY.md

 ### Members

-GitHub users are added as members to the [OpenJS GitHub Organization][] when they are added to any Working Group or team.
-Organization Owners should add new members to the organization when requested by a Working Group, or team.
+GitHub users are added as members to the [OpenJS GitHub Organization][] when they are added to any Collaboration Space.
+Organization Owners should add new members to the organization when requested by a Collaboration Space or team.

 ## Repositories